Animal Services has moved to their new location.

 - Fees generated through animal licensing help us provide shelter, food, and veterinary care for homeless, unwanted, and abused animals while also supporting our efforts to assist the community with animal related safety and nuisance problems.

-You can license your dog online or in person at the Animal Services office.
-Licensing questions or documentation can be submtted to Animal Services by email at [email protected].
+You can license your dog online HERE or in person at the Animal Services office.
+Licensing questions or documentation can be submItted to Animal Services by email at [email protected].